• +90 532 449 3073 info@dryunuskaplan.com

 1. Board Certification: Ensure that the surgeon you choose is board-certified in plastic surgery.
 Board certification demonstrates that the surgeon has undergone rigorous training and has met the highest standards of professional ethics and competency.

-2. Experience and Expertise: Look for a surgeon who specializes in rhinoplasty procedures and has extensive experience in performing nose job surgeries.
+2. Experience and Expertise: Look for a surgeon who specializes in Nose Job procedures and has extensive experience in performing nose job surgeries.
 An experienced surgeon is more likely to have encountered a wide range of nasal structures, aesthetic goals, and complications, making them better equipped to handle your specific needs.

 3. Before and After Photos: Carefully review the before and after photos of the surgeon’s previous patients.
 This will give you an idea of their aesthetic style and the quality of their work.
 Pay attention to patients with similar nose shapes or issues to yours to see if the surgeon has consistently achieved desirable results.